 To understand the uses of the COUPNCD function, let’s consider a few examples:

 Let’s see how the function works when we are given the following data:

-Additionally, we are told that count basis would be 2.
+Additionally, we are told that the count basis should be 2.

 Using the formula =COUPNCD(C5,C6,C7,2), we get 43039 as the result.